kimsjune/nf-on-aws/cleanup-work-dir.md

 # remove the first line which is the parent directory work/ (obviously don't want to delete)
 tail -n +2 all_dir.txt > all_dir.txt

-# extract the relative paths (last column), keep paths up to the 3rd /, append bucket name, and save unique lines
+# extract the relative paths (last column), keep paths up to the 3rd /, append bucket name, and collapse duplicate paths
 cat all_dir.txt | awk '{print $NF}' | sed 's/\/[^/]*//3g' | sed 's/^/s3:\/\/jk-rnaseq\//' | uniq  > all_dir_uniq.txt

 # directories that I want to delete are unique to all_dir_uniq.txt